whizzml/examples/balanced-optiml/bal-optiml-library/readme.md

    of classes.
-The user provides the number of samples to be created, the objective field, the positive class and a proportion that will determine the ratio of instances that belong to the negative classes and the number of instances that belong to the positive class.
+The user provides the number of samples to be created, the objective field, the positive class and a proportion that will determine the ratio of instances that belong to the negative classes to the number of instances that belong to the positive class (e.g: proportion=2 means that the number of instances that are sampled for the negative classes doubles the positive class number of instances).